-The RWA is proud to provide reliable, high-quality tap water to its customers for less than a penny per gallon.
+The RWA is proud to provide reliable, high-quality tap water to its customers for about a penny per gallon.
 However, some families need additional assistance to make ends meet.
-In

-2016, the RWA launched its Residential Water Assistance Program with an initial budget of \$325,000 to provide financial assistance.
+In 2016, the RWA launched its Residential Water Assistance Program with an initial budget of \$325,000 to provide financial assistance.
 The RWA expanded this program several times since its launch to better help households in need pay their water bills.
-Through this program, residential customers can qualify for grants of up to \$175 toward their water bills.
+Through this program, residential customers could qualify for grants of up to \$175 toward their water bills.

 RWA customers living at or below 175 percent of the Federal Poverty Income Guidelines are eligible for the Residential Water Assistance Program.
 Income guidelines depend on household size.
-For example, in 2021, a family of four could qualify for the program if their annual income is \$45,850 or less.